 The one thing that all successful personal statements have in common is that they are concise, engaging and accurate in spelling, punctuation and grammar.
 Consequently, I always recommend Grammarly to my students and clients.

 It’s an outstanding tool for ensuring your personal statement is rich with detail whilst hitting those all-important word limits.
-Check out the latest version of Grammarly here, or hit the banner for more information.
+Check out the free version of Grammarly here, or hit the banner for more information.

 Personal Statement Example: Conclusion